The History of Saint Joseph Regional School

-The original Saint Joseph School opened on August 30th in 1886 and became one of the earliest parochial schools in New Hampshire.
+The original Saint Joseph School opened on August 30, 1886, and became one of the earliest parochial schools in all of New Hampshire.
 It was staffed by the Sisters of Mercy and there were approximately 300 students in attendance.
 It was a five classroom building that had a large assembly hall nestled inside.
-The assembly hall was used by both the school and the parish, and weekly whist parties were also held there in order to raise money for the school The five classrooms were used to instruct all 8 grades, so it was common that classes and grades were doubled up in order to contain all of the original scholars.
+The assembly hall was used by both the school and the parish, and weekly whist parties were also held there in order to raise money for the school The five classrooms were used to instruct all eight grades, so it was common that classes and grades were doubled up in order to contain all of the original scholars.

 The cornerstone of the current Saint Joseph School was laid in June of 1929 and classes officially began in January, 1930.
 With 16 classrooms, the school was finally large enough to handle the increasing enrollment, however there was a period in the 30's and 40's when the Sisters of Mercy lived in what is now the Middle School wing.